Seeing Northern Lights in Svalbard: What Other Blogs Don’t Tell You!

 Personally, I did a Northern lights snowmobile tour during my February trip to Svalbard.
 While it was definitely fun to zip around in the pitch black night, we didn’t see a single glimpse of the aurora, despite a prediction of high activity levels.

 In fact, in my four nights in Svalbard, I didn’t see the Northern lights even one time due to persistent cloud cover.
-Oh no… I guess I just have to go back!
+Oh no… I guess I just have to go back and try again!

 There are a variety of Northern lights trips in Svalbard you can book that bring you outside of Longyearbyen, which you can’t do on your own due to polar bears and the regulations about needing firearms outside the village.